James King (tenor): Biography

 In 1961 King won the American Opera Auditions in Cincinnati, whose prize enabled him to pursue further studies in Italy and make his European opera debut in his first tenor role, Cavaradossi in Puccini's Tosca at the Teatro della Pergola.
 He was soon offered contracts with major European opera houses, including the Deutsche Oper Berlin (1962), the Salzburg Festival (1962), the Vienna State Opera (1963), the Bayreuth Festival (1965), and La Scala (1968).

-King made his Metropolitan Opera debut on January 8, 1966, as Florestan in Fidelio.
-Over the next thirty years, he sang 113 performances at the Met.
-His other Met roles included The Emperor in Die Frau ohne Schatten; Aegisthus in Elektra; Calaf in Turandot; Lohengrin; Don Jose in Carmen; Erik in Der fliegende Holländer; Siegmund in Die Walküre; Bacchus in Ariadne auf Naxos; Cavaradossi in Tosca; Walther in Die Meistersinger; Captain Vere in Billy Budd; and Drum Major in Wozzeck.
-His final appearance was on April 27, 1996 singing Walther in the finale of Die Meistersinger to conclude the James Levine Gala.
+King made his Metropolitan Opera (Met) debut on January 8, 1966, as Florestan in Fidelio.
+Over the next 30 years, he sang 113 performances there.
+His other Met roles included the Emperor in Die Frau ohne Schatten; Aegisthus in Elektra; Calaf in Turandot; Lohengrin; Don Jose in Carmen; Erik in Der fliegende Holländer; Siegmund in Die Walküre; Bacchus in Ariadne auf Naxos; Cavaradossi in Tosca; Walther in Die Meistersinger; Captain Vere in Billy Budd; and the Drum Major in Wozzeck.
+His final appearance was on April 27, 1996, singing Walther in the finale of Die Meistersinger to conclude the James Levine Gala.

 Later in life, King was a music and voice professor at the Jacobs School of Music at Indiana University (IU) from 1984 until his retirement from teaching in 2002.
 His last performance was in 2000 as Siegmund at IU.

-King died on November 20, 2005, of a heart attack in Naples, Florida.
+King died of a heart attack in Naples, Florida on November 20, 2005 at the age of 80.